VikramShenoy97/Naive-Background-Style-Transfer/README.md

 The above architecture shows how the algorithm works and creates the resulting output image.

-The picture below is of me taken on my trip to Amsterdam in the style of one of my pieces of art, Starry Night by Vincent Van Gogh.
+The picture below is of me taken on my trip to Amsterdam in the style of one of my pieces of art, *The Starry Night* by Vincent Van Gogh.

 Original Image        |  Result of Naive Background Style Transfer :-------------------------:|:-------------------------: